 Joy H. Lewis, DO, PhD, FACP

-Dr. Lewis is Assistant Professor, Family and Community Medicine and Director of Post Graduate Education for A.T.
+Dr. Lewis is Associate Professor, Family and Community Medicine and Director of Public Health programs and Practice Based Research for A.T.
 Still University, School of Osteopathic Medicine in Arizona (ATSU SOMA).
-She is establishing community based primary care Residency programs for ATSU SOMA.
-She will be course directing the second year courses in Epidemiology, Biostatistics and Preventive Medicine.
+She is the Developer and Course Director for the second year courses in Epidemiology, Biostatistics and Preventive Medicine.
 She established and directs the ATSU SOMA Practice Based Research Network (PBRN).
-She will be conducting community based applied research in her areas of interest including health literacy, patient safety and preventive medicine.
+She is also the Director of SOMA's DO/MPH Dual Degree Program.
+Dr. Lewis conducts community based applied research in her areas of interest including the social determinants of health, health literacy, patient safety and preventive medicine.
+Her work combines Public Health and Primary Care Education.

 Dr. Lewis conducted independent research at UCLA and as a consultant for RAND Health in Santa Monica, CA. Dr. Lewis’ research has been published in the New England Journal of Medicine, the Journal of General Internal Medicine and other peer review publications.
 Her work was instrumental in changing the law in California and helping seniors gain better access to lower priced prescription medications.